+DON'T

-DO DON'T • Start by using open questions that require the applicant to provide a narrative on central issues, including why they believe support is needed, what are other possible sources of finance etc., e.g.: Please outline briefly why you require support for the proposed project reduce additionality-related questions to a simple yes/ no questionnaire or box-ticking; use jargon which the company might not understand or cannot easily relate to, e.g.: • Where yes/ no questions are used these should typically be complemented by a request to specify the reason for the answer. ask specifically for a narrative on the counterfactual scenario, e.g.: Please provide a comparison between your company's business idea with our support and without our support; What will happen if your application for Will the support be additional? or Will our support make the project more sustainable/ pro-poor/ inclusive etc.?
-For smaller, local companies in developing countries, even common business terminology might need to be broken down into simpler wording, e.g. don't ask: What is your turnover? (but, e.g. whether the company has some money available to invest). support is unsuccessful?; or • What would the project look like without our support? phrase questions in a way that may bias companies to argue in a specific ('pro-additionality') way, e.g.: • Consider framing more detailed follow-up questions from both and input and results angle, e.g.: Have you already approached a commercial financial institution with this idea?
-Have you been able to access similar support services/ finance from any other sources?; and Specify how our contribution helps you achieve results for the local economy or population that you would otherwise not achieve (e.g. jobs, incomes, addressing a different group or take place in a different location) Please specify why you would not undertake the project without our support; or Have you been unable to access commercial finance for this project? use general wording (e.g. 'the partnership') when various forms of support are offered or several activities supported, but be as specific as possible in identifying 'added value' • frame all other relevant questions in ways likely to prompt honest answers from the company; e.g.: Do you have experience in working with other donor programmes?, rather than, Are you receiving, or have you recently received funding from any other donor programme?
+- reduce additionality-related questions to a simple yes/ no questionnaire or box-ticking; - use jargon which the company might not understand or cannot easily relate to, e.g.: - Will the support be additional? or - Will our support make the project more sustainable/ pro-poor/ inclusive etc.?
+For smaller, local companies in developing countries, even common business terminology might need to be broken down into simpler wording, e.g. don't ask: What is your turnover? (but, e.g. whether the company has some money available to invest). - phrase questions in a way that may bias companies to argue in a specific ('pro-additionality') way, e.g.: - Please specify why you would not undertake the project without our support; - O Have you been unable to access commercial finance for this project? - use general wording (e.g. 'the partnership') when various forms of support are offered or several activities supported, but be as specific as possible in identifying 'added value'